KrasnitzLab/SCclust/README.md

 ## Conda installer

-* The `SCclust` package could be install using KransnitzLab Anaconda channel:
+* The `SCclust` package can also be installed using KrasnitzLab Anaconda channel:

     ```
     conda install -c conda-forge -c krasnitzlab scclust